 Since every human being sins, Christ’s death offers forgiveness to all those who are willing to engage in repentance.
 The Bible makes this clear again and again.

 Forgiveness and repentance are fixtures in the Old and New Testaments, alike, with the theme resonating throughout the entirety of the biblical narrative.
-Here are just 12 of the key places where the Bible indicates that forgiveness and repentance are key:
+Here are 12 Bible verses about repentance for you to ponder:

 Jesus himself made it clear that repentance is key, urging people to turn to God to ask for forgiveness for their sins: